Is China an “extraditable country”?

 In 2016 the Joint Standing Committee on Treaties’ inquiry into the Treaty on Extradition Between Australia and The People’s Republic of China invited submissions from the public and interested stake holders on the proposed Extradition Treaty with China.

-What is the the Attorney-General Department’s perspective on the proposed Extradition Treaty with China?
+Attorney-General Department’s perspective on the proposed extradition treaty

 In the report “National Interest Analysis ATNIA 6”, the Department outlined reasons for Australia to proceed with the the Extradition Treaty with China.
 They include: